Small Business Jargon Decoder

 The Technical Definition

 A/B testing (or split testing) is a method of comparing two versions of a webpage, ad, or email to see which performs better.
-It involves changing one element (like a headline or button color) and measuring which version gets more conversions.
+It involves changing one element (like a headline or button color) and measuring which version performs better.
+By analyzing which version achieves a better outcome, such as higher sales, clicks, or engagement, businesses can make data-driven decisions to optimize their marketing or product strategies.

 In English, Please